Every year thousands of families scrimp and save in hopes that they may get to take their family on one good vacation.

 We can not emphasize enough the importance of planning ahead for how you will be getting from place to place and parking.
 There is nothing worse than getting to your destination and then spending valuable time searching for somewhere to park.
 Also, while most activities are free in this city, parking rarely is so by prepaying for this there are no unexpected last-minute expenses.
 Luckily there are options so you will be ready to go when you get there.
 Here are some of our favorite options.

 - Spot Hero – This is an online service where you can view a map of pretty much any city and select a parking spot in advance.
 You will pay for parking at the time of booking so you will not need any additional funds later.
 Once you arrive at the parking spot you will simply scan a barcode on your smartphone to get checked in.

 - Parking Panda- The same concept as Spot Hero but will give you a quick breakdown as to where you will want to park at the National Mall, the Smithsonian Zoo, and various lodgings.
 We used both services to make sure that we got the best spots.

 - Metrobus, Metrorail, and MetroAccess- These are the public transportation systems in Washington DC.
 If you are staying locally and would rather leave your car at the hotel, this is the way to go.
 They travel all over the city and depending on what hours and months you go the price ranges from $1.85 to $6 a trip.
 Make sure to research beforehand all the routes you will be traveling.

 - DC Circulator- Another form of public transportation that travels throughout the district.
 While these buses are comfortable and safe make sure that you check their schedules in advance as well as where all their stops are located.
 The circulator also only costs $1 per trip so it is by far the most budget-friendly.

-Trip hacks DC have a video that makes the metro a bit less overwhelming for those that choose to travel this way.
+Trip hacks DC has a video that makes the metro a bit less overwhelming for those who choose to travel this way.

 But Where Are We Sleeping?